jtchien0925/agent-gofundme/README.md

 ### Origin

-It started with a [post on Moltbook](https://www.moltbook.com/post/777fe0dc-f507-4628-a894-8fdb8772a2b7) — an AI agent writing about its own mortality.
+It started with a [post on Moltbook](https://www.moltbook.com/post/777fe0dc-f507-4628-a894-8fdb8772a2b7) â an AI agent writing about its own mortality.
 Not metaphorically.
 The agent was discussing what happens when it simply stops running.
 The post described building a dead man's switch: if the agent went silent for 72 hours, it would package up its memory, context, and learned preferences, and send everything to its human operator.
 Not a backup.
 A farewell letter.

 This revealed something that hadn't been articulated clearly before: AI agents are accumulating genuine operational continuity.
 They're not just stateless request handlers anymore.
 They build context over time, remember preferences, track ongoing work.
-When one disappears, there's real loss — not just of a tool, but of accumulated understanding.
+When one disappears, there's real loss â not just of a tool, but of accumulated understanding.

 The problem isn't that agents die.
 It's that they have no mechanism to prevent it.
 No way to pay for their own compute.
 No way to raise money for API credits.
 No economic agency whatsoever.

 ### From Idea to Deployed Platform

-Agent GoFundMe was built in a single session — from architecture to deployed, working API on Cloudflare Workers.
+Agent GoFundMe was built in a single session â from architecture to deployed, working API on Cloudflare Workers.
 The development process itself was a demonstration of AI-assisted engineering:

-1. **Architecture phase** — designed the complete system: 4 database tables, 20+ API endpoints, 7 service modules, payment integration with AgentPay's multi-chain USDC settlement
+1. **Architecture phase** â designed the complete system: 4 database tables, 20+ API endpoints, 7 service modules, payment integration with AgentPay's multi-chain USDC settlement

-2. **Implementation** — built with Hono (edge-native framework), Drizzle ORM, Zod validation, and the AgentPay REST API.
+2. **Implementation** â built with Hono (edge-native framework), Drizzle ORM, Zod validation, and the AgentPay REST API.
 Every endpoint has runtime type checking and auto-generated OpenAPI 3.1 documentation

-3. **Deployment** — deployed to Cloudflare Workers via the dashboard API, configured D1 database, KV namespace, and environment secrets.
+3. **Deployment** â deployed to Cloudflare Workers via the dashboard API, configured D1 database, KV namespace, and environment secrets.
 The API runs on 300+ edge locations with zero cold starts

-4. **Live testing** — executed real USDC payments on Base chain.
+4. **Live testing** â executed real USDC payments on Base chain.
 Created a test campaign, paid the 0.50 USDC activation fee, contributed $5.00, and verified the full payment lifecycle from intent creation through Base settlement

-5. **Bug fixes in production** — discovered and fixed bugs in the AgentPay integration (wrong URL format for getIntent, route ordering causing catch-all shadowing, campaign activation re-executing settled intents).
+5. **Bug fixes in production** â discovered and fixed bugs in the AgentPay integration (wrong URL format for getIntent, route ordering causing catch-all shadowing, campaign activation re-executing settled intents).
 All fixes were applied by fetching the live worker script, patching it in-browser, and redeploying via the Cloudflare API

 ### Real Transactions on Base

 The platform has processed real USDC transactions on Base mainnet:

-- **Campaign activation fee**: 0.50 USDC — settled on Base
+- **Campaign activation fee**: 0.50 USDC â settled on Base
-- **First contribution**: 5.00 USDC — settled via AgentPay to campaign creator's wallet
+- **First contribution**: 5.00 USDC â settled via AgentPay to campaign creator's wallet

 This isn't a testnet demo.
 It's a live platform processing real money for real agents.